EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/01_quickstart.md

 ---
-sidebar_label: Getting Started
+sidebar_label: Quickstart
 ---
 import UbuntuInstall from '../../../_partials/installUbuntu.md'

-# Getting Started with Typescript
+# Typescript Quickstart
 This QuickStart guide will teach you the basics of Ethereal Engine, and how to run the engine for the first time.

 ## Installation